 Our Investment Strategies

 Our fundamental investment approach capitalizes on the overwhelming need for investors, predominantly professional investors, to achieve short-term and relative-return-based results.
-This collective, short-term focus can create long-term price inefficiencies, because rewarding events and outcomes, even if visible and of large magnitude, that are 3 to 5 years in the future have little utility to the average manager.
+This collective, short-term focus can create long-term price inefficiencies, because rewarding events and outcomes, even if visible and of large magnitude, which are 3 to 5 years in the future, have little utility to the average manager.
 This is one mechanism by which ignored and under-analyzed securities are created.
 We seek to exploit the resulting long-term pricing anomalies and unique opportunities in order to generate above average returns.

 All of our strategies are based on in-house research.
 The focus is on companies and instruments whose financial results and returns will be specific to their own circumstances – idiosyncratic, in industry jargon – rather than tied to the systemic variables that govern the major stock market indexes.

 The research is based on a long-horizon approach and focuses on absolute rather than relative returns.
 This allows us to make use of the opportunities created by – or ignored by – the short-term and trading liquidity needs of institutional investors and ETFs.
 The goal is to identify securities and construct portfolios with functional – as opposed to merely semantic or labelled – diversification.

 To accommodate differing preferences, our research strategies can, variously, be accessed via specific mutual funds, individually managed accounts or, for more specific objectives, customized individual portfolios and private partnership strategies.